IAP010, How To Create Conflict In A Story

 So, you’ve recently discovered that your story is lacking conflict.
 And now you’re wondering: how can I create conflict in a story?
 And, where can you add more conflict into your story?
-In the previous blog post and video, we’ve identified these five different types of conflict that are possible within a story.
+In the previous podcast episode, we’ve identified these five different types of conflict that are possible within a story.
 It’s really important that you understand these 5 types of story conflict before you go on to create conflict in a story.
-So, if you haven’t watched the previous video or read the previous blog post, click here.
+So, if you haven’t listened the previous video or read the previous blog post, click here.
 Now, it’s time to take a closer look at your story and figure out where you can add more conflict.
 So, let’s get started.

 The Global Story